ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 ![image2](/assets/lovesongs/image2.png)

-Notice how _sparse_ this dataframe is - many of the entries are 0, which correspond to songs that don't have the word encoded by that particular column.
+Notice how _sparse_ this dataframe is - many of the entries are 0, which correspond to songs that don't contain the word encoded by that particular column.

 We can also get a similar dataframe `tf.idf` that uses term frequency instead of TF-IDF by setting the `weighting` parameter of `DocumentTermMatrix()` to `weightTf`.